 - 1. Each faculty member must maintain the integrity of the grading process when assigning grades in any law school course. - 2.
 The goal of the grading process is objectively to evaluate student performance, making fair distinctions among various levels of demonstrated competence.
-Faculty members should seek to avoid grade inflation and to assign grades that are appropriate to the performance of the students in the course, taking into consideration special circumstances such as a predominance of high performing students or a small number of students in a course. - 3.
-Balance is to be maintained between an individual professor's sound discretion and the difficult yet desirable goals of uniformity and consistency in grading throughout the faculty and the curriculum.
+Faculty members should seek to avoid grade inflation and to assign grades that are appropriate to the performance of the students in the course, taking into consideration special circumstances such as a predominance of high performing students or a small number of students in a course.

+- 3. Balance is to be maintained between an individual professor's sound discretion and the difficult yet desirable goals of uniformity and consistency in grading throughout the faculty and the curriculum.
 To this end, faculty teaching different sections of the same course in a semester should confer with each other to have consistency in the grading for the course. - 4.
 Each faculty member must seek to maintain the spirit of these grading guidelines in the grading process.
 These guidelines apply to every faculty member and every course offered by the law school, whether doctrinal or skills. - 5.
-The Associate Dean for Academic Affairs shall ensure that part-time faculty members are informed of these policies, including the Guidelines for Grading Means.

-B. The Grades Assigned at the Law School will be in Accordance with the Following:
+The Associate Dean for Academic Affairs shall ensure that part-time faculty members are informed of these policies, including the Guidelines for Grading Means. - B. Guidelines for Grading Means - 1.
+In every course, faculty members should assign grades in accordance with the following guidelines: - a.
+For all courses in the first-semester curriculum, the mean final grade should fall within the following range: 2.40 to 2.65 - b.
+For all courses in the second-semester curriculum, the mean final grade should fall within the following range: 2.50 to 2.75 - c.
+For all required courses in the second- or third-year curriculum, the mean final grade should fall within the following range: 2.60 to 2.90 - d.
+For all elective courses, the mean final grade should fall within the following range: 2.80 to 3.00 - 2.
+Faculty members should determine the mean after the addition or deletion of discretionary points. - 3.
+The grades of students who withdraw from a course should not be used in the calculation of the mean. - 4.
+Faculty members should also consider the following suggested distribution of grades: A-range (0-15%); B-range (25-45%); C-range (35-55%); D-range (0-15%); F-range (0-5%). - C. The grades assigned at the law school will be in accordance with the following:

-Α = 4.00 D = 1.00
+А = 4.00 D = 1.00

 A- = 3.67 D- = 0.67

 B+ = 3.33 F = 0.00

-В = 3.00 FW = 0.00 (Failure for non-attendance)
+В = 3.00 $\mathbf{F}\mathbf{W}$ = 0.00 (Failure for non-attendance)

-B- = 2.67 WF = 0.00 (Withdrawn Failing)
+B- = 2.67 WF = 0.00 (Withdrawn failing)

-$\mathbf{C}+$ = 2.33 NP = 0.00 (No Pass)
+C+ = 2.33 NP = 0.00 (No Pass)

-\mathbf{C} = 2.00 P = Pass
+С = 2.00 Р = Pass

 C- = 1.67 W = Withdrawn

-D+ = 1.33 I = Incomplete
+D+ = 1.33 Ι = Incomplete